Athletic Director – Sammy Skinner Jr., CAA

 Credited for playing a major role in elevating the consistency of many aspects of the Minutemen athletic program, Arnett is grateful for the platform that athletics provides.
 Arnett reflected, “What’s most important about my role is it allows me to pursue my passion of ministering to students while being a positive example in their lives.”

-Arnett is a graduate of Azusa Pacific University where he earned his bachelor’s degree in liberal studies with an emphasis in physical education.
+Arnett is a graduate of Azusa Pacific University where he earned his bachelor’s degree in liberal studies with an emphasis in physical education and Concordia University with a master’s degree in coaching and athletic administration.

 Athletic Trainer – Kelly Wierema, M.A., A.T.C.